7 De-Stressing Yoga Moves So You Can Chill

 Real talk: Life can be stressful.

-Take, for example, that looming deadline we so often talk about (because the struggle is real), or that mailbox that fills faster than you can read “Hi ______”.
+Take, for example, that looming deadline we so often talk about (because the struggle is real), or that mailbox that fills faster than you can read “Hi, ______.”
 Or that uncomfortable friend situation you’re not quite sure how to handle.
 Mostly, we’ll admit, it’s just a product of our slightly obsessive overthinking (but that’s normal, right?).
 The truth is, stress, in all its varying degrees, can be daily.

-And up till now, bubble baths, House of Cards (we’ll admit this may not the best option for “decompressing”), and the occasional night run are our versions of therapy.
-But in an attempt to be more mindful, take a moment and actually breathe, and simultaneously get in a good workout (we just can’t drop the multitasking, okay?), we opened up our heart chakras with Y7 Yoga Studio’s co-founder Sarah Levey.
+And up till now, bubble baths, House of Cards (we’ll admit this may not be the best option for “decompressing”), and the occasional night run are our versions of therapy.
+But in an attempt to be more mindful, take a moment and actually breathe, and simultaneously get in a good workout (we just can’t drop the multitasking, OK?), we opened up our heart chakras with Y7 Yoga Studio’s co-founder Sarah Levey.
 Here, Levey shows us seven yoga movements to relieve stress.
-So, next time you’ve had a particularly long day at work, forgo the glass of wine and do these.
+So next time you’ve had a particularly long day at work, forgo the glass of wine and do these.

-“The Heart Chakra is our fourth chakra located in the center of our bodies, aptly named for its location in the same region as our physical heart and represents the center of your spirit, as well as the other chakras.
+“The Heart Chakra is our fourth chakra, located in the center of our bodies, aptly named for its location in the same region as our physical heart and represents the center of your spirit, as well as the other chakras.
 When open, it creates a vital energy space for our mental and physical well-being.
-It allows you to feel love, respect and compassion to yourself and others.
+It allows you to feel love, respect, and compassion to yourself and others.
 The following poses are centered on deepening the breath and opening the ever-so-important heart chakra.”

-Cat-Crow opens the chest, encouraging the breath to become slow & deep.
+Cat-Crow opens the chest, encouraging the breath to become slow and deep.
 Start on your hands and knees, wrists directly under your shoulders and knees directly below your hips.
 As you inhale into Cow, drop your belly towards the floor as you lift your chin and chest, keeping your gaze up, drawing your shoulders away from your ears.
 Your exhale will draw your belly button to your spine, rounding your back as you release the crown of the head toward the floor.